 He smiled and said, ‘Continue, continue.
 You are entering something very interesting and beautiful.
 So pursue that even as you try to make the grade.’

-For some reason I understood what he meant and that was, I think, the awakening of consciousness for me.
-The quest has begun.
-And I spoke to HaShem, to Our Heavenly Father, to The Source of All Life that made me become and exist, and said ‘I would like to be true to you.
+For some reason, I understood what he meant and that was, I think, the awakening of consciousness for me.
+The quest had begun.
+And I spoke to HaShem, to Our Heavenly Father, to The Source of All Life that made me become and exist, and said, ‘I would like to be true to You.
 There is more beyond that we can all comprehend.
 What we are conditioned to believe is probably a beginning.
-But truth is the journey that you want us all to take.
-Just like a father to a daughter, he would love that his daughter knows him personally and truly.
-Not just know about him, about his science, about his works.
-And so I said YES, I will take that journey.
-I will not turn my back on anything, I will just expand myself and let you form and mold me.”
+But truth is the journey that You want us all to take.
+Just like a father to a daughter, He would love that His daughter knows Him personally and truly.
+Not just know about Him, about his science, about His works.’
+And so I said, ‘Yes, I will take that journey.
+I will not turn my back on anything, I will just expand myself and let You form and mold me.’”

-Chin Chin is one of the most extraordinary individuals I have ever met including on this Portraits In Faith journey.
-She, herself, took a journey interviewing indigenous peoples of the Philippines over a three year period to understand their ancient wisdom and lovingly collect their lullabies.
-She recorded 17 of those lullabies on an album and included a 2nd disc of 34 lullabies as originally sung to her by the keepers of those traditions.
+Chin Chin is one of the most extraordinary individuals I have ever met including on this Portraits in Faith journey.
+She herself took a journey and interviewed indigenous peoples of the Philippines over a three-year period to understand their ancient wisdom and lovingly collect their lullabies.
+She recorded 17 of those lullabies on an album and included a second disc of 34 lullabies as originally sung to her by the keepers of those traditions.
 This interview was recorded at the site of her family’s home which burned down in the prior year.
 Even that was understood by Chin Chin as an answer to a spiritual offer to have all that is not necessary to the journey be removed.
-To speak with Chin Chin is to come in contact with someone who has surpassed dogma and ritual and has entered into a unity with all people and the earth.
-I will be forever grateful for this opportunity.
+To speak with Chin Chin is to come in contact with someone who has surpassed dogma and ritual and has entered into a unity with all people and the Earth.